silv3rr/pywho/README.md

 ## Configuration

 Configure options in 'pywho.conf'.
 The ones on top are standard options, same as sitewho.conf.
-There are options added in new sections GEOIP, THEME, SPYMODE and XXLMODE.
+There are options added in new sections GEOIP, THEME and XXLMODE.
 All options are explained at the bottom of conf.
 Make sure 'ipc_key' matches glftpd.

-_Note that ss5, geoip, spy and xxl mode are disabled by default.
+_Note that ss5, geoip and xxl mode are disabled by default.
 To enable, edit pywho.py: `_WITH_GEOIP =  True` etc_

 ### Glftpd